What is the Storytelling, Poetry and Campaigning Project?

 What happens in the workshops?

-Over the eight weeks, we'll support you to write your story using poetry and other writing techniques.
+Over the eight sessions, we'll support you to capture your story using poetry and other writing techniques.
 We'll explore themes around 'personal and community power', institutional racism, sharing of our ‘gifts’, perceptions and unconscious bias.
-We will also create ideas on how we can use our stories to influence change in health care practice - starting locally.
+We will also create ideas on how we can use our stories to influence change in health care practice.

 Who runs the workshops?

-The workshops are co-hosted by Poet and Community Builder, Darren Randon from Well Versed Ink and Paul Macey from Croydon Social P.
+The workshops are co-hosted by Poet and Community Builder, Darren Randon from Well Versed Ink and Paul Macey, Community Builder.

 Do I need previous experience of writing?